D-modules on rigid analytic spaces II: Kashiwara's equivalence: Side-switching operations

 \begin{proof} The statement is local so by \cite[Lemma 9.3]{DCapOne} we may reduce to the case where $X$ is affinoid and $\sL(X)$ admits a smooth Lie lattice.
-This case follows from the Proposition and Theorem \ref{LRequivCoad}. \end{proof}
+This case follows from the Corollary and Theorem \ref{LRequivCoad}. \end{proof}

 \textbf{Unless explicitly stated otherwise, until the end of Section \ref{Pullpush} the term "module" will mean \emph{right} module.}